 Quality sources come from meats such a chicken, lamb, beef, seafood, dairy protducts (whey, cottage cheese, yogurt ect) eggs, soy etc.

-Diet and nutrition play a major role in muscle building and body building in Dubai.
-As a muscle building personal trainer can you explain why and how protein helps to build and maintain muscle.
+Question: As a muscle building personal trainer can you explain why and how protein helps to build and maintain muscle.

 Muscle protein synthesis (MPS) and breakdown (MPB) increase when fed and fasting.

 This is a daily and normal event.
 When you ingest a protein containing meal (an adequate dose could be around 35g for most individuals) muscle protein synthesis increases.

 Then, as hours go by muscle protein breakdown occurs.
 To maximize muscle or maintenance, its advantageous to ingest a protein load every 4-5hours which will spike MPS.

 Question: For someone looking to train to increase their muscle (but not fat weight) what are the best sources of protein and can you explain why you think they are the best?

 It doesn’t matter.
 This isn’t a question of health or protein quality.
 It’s a question of energy balance which states energy in versus energy out will give rise to weight increase, decrease or maintenance.

 To build muscle, you must be in a calorie surplus, so don’t try to do this whilst sitting very lean or your hard work will go to waste.

 Question: Does protein have to come from meat or are there good alternatives to meat for vegetarians interested in gaining more muscle?

 It doesn’t (see list above), however it just becomes a little trickier to get complete high quality proteins when not eating it.
 Usually, a protein powder could help you reach adequate daily amounts for vegans/vegetarians.